Our 4 Favorite Kids' Poetry Books (because April is National Poetry Month!)

 But since April is National Poetry Month, let's switch gears with a roundup of our favorite kids' picture books with poetry as their focus.
 While a lot of children's books use rhyming text to tell a story, these books are specifically created to showcase poems - whether originally written for a children's audience or not.
 I love poetry books for kids that believe kids can manage interesting, "advanced" writing and imagery.
 The variety of language and structure is great for their growing brains and imaginations... and also refreshing for the grownups who read with them!

-(If you're new here, here's the full list of picture book posts: friendship, dogs, pirates, bedtime, awesome girls, robots, magic, gardens, cats, superheroes, love and marriage, knights, family, science fiction, food and cooking, art and creativity, and kids' poetry books.
-This post uses Amazon affiliate links - but we always encourage checking your local library!)
+(If you need to get caught up, here are all the children's picture book posts: friendship, dogs, pirates, bedtime, awesome girls, robots, magic, gardens, cats, superheroes, love and marriage, knights, family, animals, science fiction, food and cooking, art and creativity, dinosaurs, princesses, pets, dragons, spooky and monster books, and kids' poetry books.
+WHEW, that's a lot of books!
+You should also check out Good Comics For Kids (Even Little Ones!).
+Does this post use affiliate links?
+Yes!
+More about that if you're not familiar.)

 Firefly July: A Year of Very Short Poems, curated by Paul B. Janeczko and beautifully illustrated by Melissa Sweet who works in mixed media including painting, drawing, and collage.
 The nice folks at Candlewick Press sent us a review copy of this one, and we are so grateful.
 It's a delight.
 It's a collection of tiny poems that capture everything I love about reading poetry with kids - especially the fresh use of language different from prose stories, and the imagination of the authors who often created their poems based on noticing something in the world and seeing it in an unusual way.